ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - Write Unit and Integration Tests

 ### Not included:
-Archive test bed integration, Study Repository Service development, or front end work.
+- Archive test bed integration
+- Subsequent FIS or IFRS updates for the upload path
+- Any front-end work that may be needed

 #### New Service: Upload Orchestration Service (UOS)